Gallahron/HackNotts2022/Documentation/Protocols.md

 Each Value should be terminated with a '_' character

 ## Footers
-All requests end with ]END
+All requests end with ']'

 ## Connection